Child neglect: e-learning course and optional workshop

-- encourage you to consider how your personal ‘framing’ of ‘neglect’ affects your response to it
+- consider how your personal ‘framing’ of neglect affects your professional response

-- develop an understanding of a ‘systems approaches’ to professional child safeguarding practice
+- develop an understanding of a ‘systems approach’ to professional child safeguarding practice

-- support you to consider understand common systems issues that are relevant in working with child neglect.
+- explore common systems issues that are relevant to child neglect

-- consider and discuss some of the common dilemmas and challenges in working with neglect.
+- consider and discuss common dilemmas and challenges

 - foster professional judgement and confidence

-- children’s social care staff, including social workers
+- children’s social care staff and social workers

-- health workers including: health visitors, school nurses, paediatricians
+- health workers, health visitors, school nurses, paediatricians

-- voluntary sector (family support workers, outreach workers)
+- voluntary sector workers e.g. family support or outreach workers

-- criminal justice staff (police working at the early intervention stage
+- criminal justice staff and police working at early intervention stage